axelarnetwork/axelar-examples/README.md

 `npm install axelarnetwork/axelar-local-dev`.

-4. To run a local node, cd to `axelar-local-gmp-examples` in a separate terminal and run `node scripts/createLocal`.
+4. To run a local node, open a separate terminal, cd to `axelar-local-gmp-examples`, and run `node scripts/createLocal`.
 You’ll need to have this node running to deploy the dApps.

-5. To make sure that the address we use for examples is funded on all five supported testnets, run `node scripts/checkBalances`.
+5. To make sure that the address we use for examples is funded on all five supported testnets, return to the first terminal window and run `node scripts/checkBalances`.
 We use `0xBa86A5719722B02a5D5e388999C25f3333c7A9fb` to deploy and test all examples.
 Alternatively, you can use `--address <address>` to specify a different address.

 ## Deploy and test each example